sabzco/kubit-docs/docs/en/iaas/create-vm.md

 Once all tasks are successfully completed, access to the created virtual machine will be provided.
 ![VM: overview](overview-new-vm.png)

-Refer to the documents related to the virtual machine overview page in the [virtual machine settings](../vms) section.
+Refer to the documents related to the virtual machine overview page in the [Virtual Machine settings](../vm) section.